 What Are You Building?

-With your development environment all set up, you’re ready to start building your Flutter app.
+With your dev environment all set up, you’re ready to start Flutter app development.
 This guide explains how to build a movie catalog web application that shows a list of movies under specific categories, where the content changes in each category according to the data available.
-This application was chosen for this guide as it will help you learn most of the fundamentals of web development in Flutter.
+This application was chosen for this Flutter tutorial as it will help you learn most of the fundamentals.

 The user interface (UI) takes inspiration from the design below by Dribble artist Zaini Achmad.
 Though it may seem complex for a beginner, building this application will allow you to appreciate the power of Flutter widgets and learn how to break down complex interfaces into simple and smaller units that are easier to build.